GhoulMage/Dream-Emerald/README.md

 * Berries in rainy routes will always yield max amount of berries without the need to water them
 * Shiny chance is now 1/1024
 * Use Pokéball out of battle to change Pokéballs of your Pokémon
+* Rebalanced some Pokémon
+* Better AI (thanks to all who worked in pokeemerald-expansion)

 ### Quality Of Life Changes
 * Run indoors